joshmobley/kaleido-table/README.md

 These components do come with tests.
 To run the suite:

 1. `yarn test`
+2. use `a` to run all tests
-2. use `q` to quit watching for changes
+3. use `q` to quit watching for changes

 ### Docker Users